What pain and symptoms are associated with the diaphragm?

 - Shortness of breath

 - Pneumonia or Bronchitis

 - Sprain/Strain or Tear of the Rectus abdominis, Internal or External Obliques, or Intercostals

 Other muscles that should be considered and examined in conjunction with the diaphragm:

 For Detailed Anatomy Information See: Diaphragm Muscle Anatomy

 Help With Pain and Breathing Symptoms Caused By The Diaphram

 Improve Your Breathing

 If you are interested in treating back pain caused by trigger points I recommend you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
-He also provides stretching and strengthening exercises for each muscle.
-If you suffer with breathing problems and unresolved mid back pain or pain around the bottom of the rib cage I highly recommend this book.
+If you suffer from breathing problems and unresolved mid back pain or pain around the bottom of the rib cage I highly recommend this book.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 Relieving trigger points in have helped many people resolve their pain issues.
-This book is a must have for anyone interested in finding the cause and treating muscle pain.
+This book is a must-have for anyone interested in finding the cause and treating muscle pain.